siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-deployment/step3.md

 siddhi-operator       1/1     1            1           10m
 ```

-**Note:** The Siddhi operator parses and validates Siddhi Apps before deploying them.
+**Note:** The Siddhi Operator parses and validates Siddhi Apps before deploying them.
 This is done by temporarily deploying a parser with the SiddhiProcess name such as `power-consume-app-parser`, and removing it after parsing.

 The status of the `SiddhiProcess` can be viewed using the following commands.